tfindelkind-redis/azure-managed-redis-terraform/examples/enterprise-security/README.md

 ### Provider Support

-This example currently uses the **AzureRM provider** exclusively.
-While other examples in this repository support switching between AzureRM and AzAPI providers using the `use_azapi` variable, this example is optimized for AzureRM.
+This example uses the **managed-redis module** which supports both AzureRM and AzAPI providers via the `use_azapi` variable.

-**Why AzureRM?**
-- The `azurerm_managed_redis` resource (introduced in v4.50+) now fully supports all enterprise security features
+**Current Configuration: AzAPI Provider** (`use_azapi = true`)

+**Why AzAPI for this example?**
+- Full support for Customer Managed Keys (CMK) with the latest API
+- Complete Managed Identity integration
+- Access to all preview features (clusterless mode, persistence, etc.)
+- Latest Azure API version (2025-05-01-preview)
+- Same security features as AzureRM with enhanced flexibility

-- All features demonstrated in this example (CMK, Private Link, Managed Identity, Access Policies) work identically in both providers
+Both providers support all security features demonstrated in this example (CMK, Private Link, Managed Identity, TLS 1.2).
+See the Quick Start section above for how to switch providers.
-- The AzureRM provider is the officially recommended approach for Managed Redis
-- Simpler implementation and better community support

-**Future AzAPI Support**
-If you need AzAPI provider support for this example, please see [AZAPI_SUPPORT_PLAN.md](./AZAPI_SUPPORT_PLAN.md) for implementation options and migration paths.

 ### Key Variables